+What we know does work is a long-term brand building process, using social media as a channel to share your brand story.
 For most small and medium sized businesses, a well thought out social media presence is now a must, but you should think of it as a derivative of your brand strategy, not the driver.

 Having thousands of followers may be valuable to your business but that’s not your goal; having a rising number of your market niche engaging with your brand and getting excited about its offer is.

 It’s important to note that social media isn’t just for attracting new clients, either.
 One major function of this ‘relationship marketing’ channel is keeping existing customers excited about your brand, and turning casual clients into bona fide fans.